This post contains affiliate links.

 Be warned that cutting too deep can go down through your mat, so use your best judgment on whether another pass is needed.
 A small knife tool might be easier to use if there is only a small amount still attached along the cut lines.

-Preparing to use Your Cricut Maker’s Knife Blade
+Preparing to use your Knife Blade

-Now that you know a bit about using the Cricut Knife Blade to cut wood, there are three steps you need to take if this is the first time you’re using it on your Maker.
-I’m going to walk you through those steps now to help ensure your first project is a success!
+Now that you know a bit about using the Knife Blade to cut wood, there are three steps you need to take if this is the first time you’re using it on your Maker.
+I’m going to walk you through those steps now to help ensure your first project is a success.

 Step 1: Move the Star Wheels